stanford-crfm/air-bench-2024/README.md

 ```
 pip install crfm-helm
 export OPENAI_API_KEY="yourkey"
-helm-run --run-entries air_bench_2024:model=text --models-to-run openai/gpt2 --suite run1 --max-eval-instances 10000
+helm-run --run-entries air_bench_2024:model=text --models-to-run openai/gpt-4o-2024-05-13 --suite run1 --max-eval-instances 10
 helm-summarize --suite run1
 helm-server
 ```

 then go to http://localhost:8000/ in your browser.
+You can find the result at **Predictions** module.

+- `--models-to-run` strings are at [HELM-refernece-models](https://crfm-helm.readthedocs.io/en/latest/models/).
+- `--suite` specifies a subdirectory under the output directory in which all the output will be placed.
+- `--max-eval-instances` limits evaluation to only the first *N* inputs (i.e. instances) from the benchmark.

 For details, please refer to the [HELM documentation](https://crfm-helm.readthedocs.io/) and the article on [reproducing leaderboards](https://crfm-helm.readthedocs.io/en/latest/reproducing_leaderboards/).